-This is HSL’s second Modern Slavery and Human Trafficking Statement under Section 54 of the UK Modern Slavery Act and covers our financial year to 30/06/2018.
+This Modern Slavery and Human Trafficking Statement under Section 54 of the UK Modern Slavery Act covers HSL’s financial year to 30/06/2020.
 It outlines the steps that HSL has taken to assess and address the risk of modern slavery in our business and supply chains.
 The statement will be reviewed and published annually on our websites.

 Modern slavery is a broad term that encompasses slavery, servitude, forced and compulsory labour and human trafficking.

 About our business and supply chains

-HSL’s parent company, Sonic Healthcare Ltd (Sonic), is an Australian clinical diagnostic organisation employing approximately 36,000 people, with a turnover (in 2018) of approximately AU$5.5 billion per annum.
+HSL’s parent company, Sonic Healthcare Ltd (Sonic), is an Australian clinical diagnostic organisation employing over 36,000 people, with a turnover (in 2019) of approximately AU$6.2 billion per annum.

 Policies and due diligence on modern slavery for our business and our supply chains

 HSL is committed to trading ethically, with zero tolerance for modern slavery (including forced labour or human trafficking of any kind), human rights violations, and child labour.
 As a healthcare company, this respect and commitment to respecting human rights and upholding labour standards is central to the success of our business in all the communities in which we operate.

-We adhere to Sonic’s global Labour Standards & Human Rights Policy, which is aligned with the principles established within the Universal Declaration of Human Rights and in combination with Sonic’s Core Values and Code of Ethics, reinforces the commitment to ensuring all internal and external stakeholders are treated with dignity and respect.
+We adhere to Sonic’s global Labour Standards & Human Rights Policy, which is aligned with the principles established within the Universal Declaration of Human Rights and in combination with Sonic’s Core Values and Code of Conduct, reinforces the commitment to ensuring all internal and external stakeholders are treated with dignity and respect.

 As a core part of due diligence when entering into acquisitions, new operations and other contractual arrangements, we abide by the requirements set out in this document to ensure any labour standards and human rights issues are identified and assessed.
 Sonic’s Supplier Policy applies to all supplier relationships and sets out a similar set of expectations for all HSL suppliers, including: